tilialabs/tilia-phoenix-docker/README.md

 ### Bitnami Minideb Buster

-This docker file uses Bitnami's Minideb image as the base, which has a very similar install size as the Debian Buster Slim flavor above.
+This docker file uses Bitnami's Minideb image as the base, which has a very similar install size as the Debian Buster Slim flavor.

 ## Building and running images